 There's hardly room for more than a few marks when you're drawing an emoticon face.
-Believe me, you won't have room for the Sistine Chapel in the common size of 15 x 15 pixels.
+Believe me, you won't have room for the Sistine Chapel in 15 x 15 pixels.

 Draw your facial expression first, then fill in the squares behind the lines to create a mosaic.

 Each square on the grid represents only one pixel on a computer, tablet or phone display.
-There isn't exactly room for lots of busy detail.
+There's no room for lots of busy detail.
 Even if you triumphantly manage to add some, as I did to Spotty here - - you probably won't be able to see them.